 \section{Asymptotic expansion of knot invariants at roots of unity}

-There are various versions of the volume conjecture, such as the parametrized volume conjecture, quantum volume conjecture, etc.\footnote{See \cite{DG-review} for the review.} Or it can be also generalized to the case with the parameter $t$ for the grading of the categorification or with the parameter $a$ in HOMFLY polynomial.
+There are some versions of the volume conjecture, such as the parametrized volume conjecture and quantum volume conjecture.\footnote{See \cite{DG-review} for the review.} Or it can also be generalized to the case with the parameter $t$ for the grading of the categorification or with the parameter $a$ in the HOMFLY polynomial.